fastrgv/RufasCube/README.md

 ## what is special about this project?

 Uses the Ada programming language and fully modern OpenGL methods with textures, shaders, uniforms, sound and actual TTF-lettering.
 Achieving version 3.3 core profile contexts, it compiles and runs on Windows, GNU/Linux and Mac OS-X systems.
-This project serves as a testbed for learning the complexities of modern OpenGL, GLSL, FreeType fonts and the OpenGLAda binding.
+This project serves as a testbed for learning the complexities of modern OpenGL, GLSL, FreeType fonts.

-Focusing on portability, transparency, and open source freedom, this project relies exclusively on F.O.S.S. tools:  the OpenGLAda binding from Felix Krause, a FreeTypeAda binding by Felix Krause, a PNG reader by Stephen Sanguine, OpenAL-Audio with a custom binding, and a GNAT compiler.
+Focusing on portability, transparency, and open source freedom, this project relies exclusively on F.O.S.S. tools:  the GLFW binding is custom, a FreeTypeAda binding by Felix Krause, a PNG reader by Stephen Sanguine, OpenAL-Audio with a custom binding, and a GNAT compiler.

 The linux-build is among very few modern OpenGL games where a single pre-built executable can run on multiple Linux distros without 3rd party add-ons!

-Finally, the new live autosolver for "cube" is quite sophisticated.
+Finally, the new "live" autosolver is quite sophisticated.
 It allows invocation at any time and can be used to get a few steps closer, or all the way to a solution, no matter the current state.
 It shuts down whenever you feel more confident and begin making moves on your own.
-Solutions are quickly found but may not be minimal in highly shuffled puzzles.
+Solutions are quickly found but may not always be minimal.

-## Open Source libraries required for building:
 -------------------------------------------
+## Using the build scripts
-* systems:  Windows, OS-X or GNU/Linux
+* systems:  Windows, OSX or GNU/Linux
+* Xcode g++ compiler, if using OSX;
-* a recent gnat compiler for Windows or Linux;  gnu-ada for OS-X;
+* a recent gnat compiler;
-* the included directories contain required Ada interfaces;
-* see example scripts;

 ## Build instructions for RufasCube or Seven:

 In the following, the "appName" can be either "cube" or "seven".